ClaireBarnes197/Deepometry_MATLAB_GUI/README.md

 **4. Prediction**

-Use a trained model to predict the categories of unknown objects.
+(Please note that as is the case for trained data, all evaluation data should be preprocessed before executing this step)

-Essential user inputs:
+This step is used to predict the classificaiotns of unannotated data.

 _Input location:_ choose the folder that contains parsed arrays (from step 1).